ALVIN-WERIAN-XU/Airbnb/README.md

-training and additional data (e.g., 200,000 more property records) were introduced as the database, the model’s performance and capability could be significantly enhanced, providing stronger support for the accuracy and reliability of the recommendation system.
-This project has provided us with valuable insights into deep learning techniques and their application to real-world problems.
+training and additional data (e.g., 200,000 more property records) were introduced as the database, the model’s performance and capability could be significantly enhanced, providing stronger support for the accuracy and reliability of the recommendation system.This project has provided us with valuable insights into deep learning techniques and their application to real-world problems.
 We would like to express our heartfelt gratitude to Prof. Kathryn and the TAs for their guidance and support throughout the project and the paper.